the-khiem7/AgentBook/operations/next/commit-chrono.prompt.md

 (Shown only if `show_hygiene=on`)

-* Warn if `.env`, secrets, or credentials detected.
+* Warn if `.env` or secrets detected.
-* Recommend running relevant tests/lint/build for affected modules.
+* Recommend running tests/lint/build.
-* Confirm dependency and lockfile integrity before push.
+* Confirm dependency integrity.

 ---

 ## 🚫 If No Changes

-Print only:

 > “No local changes”